Class66/SemafoR/README.md

 If you want to use one of them just change the filename to ```semaphoreConfig.js``` and replace the original file in ```common``` folder.<br>
 **Remember to restart the whole application!**

-> These configuration are just examples so you can realy on them while building your own config file.
+> These configurations are just examples so you can rely on them while building your own config file.

 ## License and copyrights